hnm27/brainspy-tasks/README.md

 # brains-py tasks

-This package represent a set of examples on how the libraries of the brainspy framework (brainspy and brainspy-smg) can be used.
+This package shows a set of examples on how the libraries of the brainspy framework (brainspy and brainspy-smg) can be used.

 Visit https://github.com/BraiNEdarwin/brains-py/wiki for more information.